Economic Development Team's events

 Celebrating Guildford's Gaming Industry

-We are hosting a free breakfast event, which is open to all businesses based in the Guildford area.
+We hosted a free breakfast event on Wednesday 13 June at Surrey Sports Park, which was open to all businesses based in the Guildford area.

 - James Brooksby - CEO Edge Case Games